February 2025

 U. S. Drought Monitor

-For December 31, 2024, the U.S. Drought Monitor shows that most of the northern half of the state is experiencing “Moderate Drought” or “Abnormally Dry” conditions while the rest of the state is experiencing near normal conditions.
-The U.S. Seasonal Drought Outlook predicts drought removal throughout much of the state except a portion in the northern third of the state by the end of March 2025.
+For February 25, 2025, the U.S. Drought Monitor shows the northern two-thirds of the state is experiencing “Abnormally Dry” or ”Moderate Drought” conditions.
+While the rest of the state is no longer experiencing any drought conditions, The U.S. Seasonal Drought Outlook predicts no drought conditions by the end of May 2025.

 - State Map